Ziems/Ziems/README.md

 # Hi there! 👋

-I'm Noah Ziems, a PhD student in Computer Science at Notre Dame focusing on Natural Language Processing (NLP), Information Retrieval, and Instruction Following.
+I'm Noah Ziems, a PhD student in Computer Science at Notre Dame focusing on Natural Language Processing (NLP), Agentic Workflows, and Instruction Following.
 Here you'll find some of the projects I've been working on.

 ## About Me